Visit our international websites:

 Currency Exchange - To exchange your currency to the U.S. Dollar, you may visit any Zion's Bank.
 There is one located in downtown Salt Lake City, at One South Main Street.
 801-844-7000.
 ATM Machines are available everywhere.

 Liquor Laws - The legal age for the purchase and consumption of alcoholic beverages is 21 years old.
 Proof of age is required.
-Liquor stores sell packaged alcohol, Monday through Saturday from am to pm.
+Liquor stores sell packaged alcohol between Monday and Saturday, with hours varying by location.
+Stores typically open at 11 a.m.
 Most restaurants, bars and nightclubs are licensed to serve a full line of beverages during working hours; some have permits to sell beer and wine only.

 Air Transportation - Airports